 - Military forces to give “aid to civil power” when provincial attorneys general cannot manage with police resources;

-- Military forces to provide “civil assistance” when disaster occur and the civil authorities in provinces and cities cannot cope;
+- Military forces to provide “civil assistance” when disaster occurs and the civil authorities in provinces and cities cannot cope;

 - Military forces to conduct expeditionary, combat operations around the world ~